christippett/bigquery-geo-router/README.md

 ### Generating Routes

 Once the above step is complete, routes can be calculated by running (another) Cloud Build job.
 The job builds a Docker container containing a Node.js application that queries BigQuery and runs the routing calculation process.
-The application saves the routes to a local JSON file that are then be loaded back into BigQuery.
+The resulting routes are output to a local JSON file that can subsequently be loaded back into BigQuery.

-The input to the ronute calculator can either be a reference to a table in BigQuery (in the format `dataset.table`) or the path to a SQL file.
+The input to the route calculator can either be a reference to a table in BigQuery (in the format `dataset.table`) or the path to a SQL file.

 ```bash
 gcloud builds submit \